ocelotsloth/ocelotsloth.github.io/_posts/2016-05-11-diy-floppy-drives.md

   - floppy drives
   - midi
   - arduino
+excerpt: "In which I descibe the initial building of my DIY musical floppy
+          drives."
 firstTestID: "MfpcGV216Yk"
 secondTestID: "I2ceAvlwbmM"
 ---

+{% include toc %}

 Inspired by videos such as [“Undertale – Megalovania {8 FDD, 2 SM}” by MrSolidSnake745](https://youtu.be/cL7oFfCX-E0) on YouTube, I decided in May of 2015 to try and make musical floppy drives of my